tihsle/to-do-service-sp25/docs/before-you-start-a-tutorial.md

     json-server -w to-do-db-source.json
     ```

-    If your development system is installed correctly, you should see
+    If you installed the software correctly, you should see
     the service start and display the URL of the service: `http://localhost:3000`.

 2. Make a test call to the service.